motokimura/deeplearning-papernotes/notes/2017-dynamic-routing-bw-capsules.md

 #### Thoughts

-- Interesting idea, but for me not clear why the CapsNet can acquire robustness to affine transformations or view-point variations of the dataset
+- For me not clear why the CapsNet can acquire robustness to affine transformations or view-point variations of the dataset
 - Is it possible to make CapsNet which can handle bigger image input or more complex task like semantic segmentation or object detection?